c-o-l-i-n/potluk/README.md

 ## About

 Potluk is the website that makes coordinating food at your event easy.
 Simply create a new Potluk, share the link with attendees, and everyone fills out what they're bringing.
-No sign-ups, no data mining, no ads, and no cost.
+No sign-ups, no ads, no data mining, no cost.

 ### Technology Stack